 - 1. The chapter will first be listed as inactive and labeled as such on the following lists: - a.
 Website IMA Staff - b.
 Membership Material Core Group of Volunteers - c.
 IMA Database IMA Staff - The Community Relations Staff will then send a Notice of Inactivity on behalf of the chapter president to chapter members.
 The members of the chapter will be given one month to notify IMA of their desire to rectify the sustainability issues or further deactivation proceedings will continue. - 3.
 If the issues have not been rectified after the one-month probationary period, a Notice of Closing will be sent to chapter members.
 Members will have one month in which to select a new chapter or the member will automatically be changed to Unaffiliated status.
 The notice will include a list of alternative chapters that members can join. - 4.
-The chapter will be removed from all membership and promotional material. - The chapter will be closed in the IMA database, but all history will be retained.
-The chapter charter will be revoked and all assets, including funds remaining in the chapter bank account, will be transferred to the appropriate council or directly to IMA, if no council is active.
+The chapter will be removed from all membership and promotional material. - 5.
+The chapter will be closed in the IMA database, but all history will be retained.
+The chapter charter will be revoked and all assets, including funds remaining in the chapter bank account, will be transferred directly to IMA, if no council is active.
+If a council closes, the funds will go directly to IMA.